ipanfilenko/cash_front/articles/cricket/Rohit Sharma-#2-TOP-10-highest-paid-cricket-players-in-India.md

 ---
 title: 'Rohit Sharma #2 TOP-10 highest paid cricket players in India'
 image: '/images/articles/cricket/thumbnail/3.jpg'
+description: 'Rohit Sharma is an Indian cricketer who is considered one of the best openers in the world.
+He is known for his aggressive and powerful batting style, as well as his ability to score runs quickly.
+He is also the captain of the Indian national team in the limited-overs format.'
 ---

 ![Rohit Sharma #2 TOP-10 highest paid cricket players in India](/images/articles/cricket/3.jpg)